tensorflow/tfjs-examples/date-conversion-attention/README.md

 a task of converting various commonly seen date formats (e.g., 01/18/2019, 18JAN2019, 18-01-2019) to the ISO date format (i.e., 2019-01-18).

+We demonstrate the full machine-learning workflow, consisting of data engineering, server-side, model training, client-side inference, and model visualization in this example.

+The training data is syntheiszed programmatically.

 ## Model training in Node.js

 For efficiency, the training of the model happens outside the browser